DeviprasadShetty9833/Python_Journal/08_NumPy/README.md

   [[7 8 9]
    [3 6 9]]]
 Shape: (2, 2, 3)
-3 D Array with  2 depth 2 rows and 3 columns
+3 D Array with  2 planes 2 rows and 3 columns
 Total elements: 12
 ```